BlockchainCommons/lethekit/seedtool/README.md

 ## "No Seed" Functions

-There are three ways to insert a key into the *seedtool*:
+There are 4 ways to insert a seed into the *seedtool*:
+A - Generate seed with Dice
+B - Restore seed from BIP39
+C - Restore seed from SSKR
+D - Complete a randomly constructed BIP39 sentence

 ![No Seed Menu](doc/images/no-seed.png)

-### Key Generation with Dice
+### Seed Generation with Dice

 By rolling dice and typing the values, you can gather enough auditable entropy to generate a secure master seed.
 Rolling 50 dice gathers roughly 128 bits of entropy.